sergiocollado/potpourri/notes_kubernetes.md

 For working with kubernetes, we work through the kube-API server.
 This component will allow us to declare commands to view or change the state of the cluster.

-**kubctl command** - connect to kubeAPI server.
+**kubectl command** - connect to kubeAPI server.
 Is the kuberntetes Command Line interface client.
 To manage the cluster and its applications.

 **ETCD** is the cluster database and it stores the state of the cluster.